Where They Are Now: Business Management Careers

 Banking and Personal Finance

 Nick Brewer has held a number of jobs using skills he developed in the B.I.
 Moody III College of Business Administration.Nick Brewer has a personal mission statement: constantly improve.
-And he says that’s what he’s done as he’s explored careers in insurance, personal finance, banking, and now marketing since graduating with his Bachelor of Science in Business Administration in Management.
+And he says that’s what he’s done since graduating with his Bachelor of Science in Business Administration in Management.

-Though he’s held distinct roles, he says the core critical skills have been the same: verbal and written communication, problem solving, and networking.
+He’s held roles across fields and says the core skills remain the same: verbal and written communication, problem solving, and networking.

 “Every day you could have a different problem, and you have to be able to think critically to resolve them,” he says.
 “As you move up, you’re always going to need those skills — you’re going to have to communicate and problem solve effectively.